guidosch/bikecounter/README.md

 To detect the movement a PIR sensor from [Seeed Studio](https://www.seeedstudio.com/Grove-PIR-Motion-Sensor.html) is used and to monitor the internal environment of the device a temperature and humidity sensor from [Adafruit](https://www.adafruit.com/product/3721) was chosen.

-The "power layer" PCB holds up to two rechargeable lithium-ion batteries (18650).
+The "power layer" PCB holds two rechargeable lithium-ion batteries (18650).
 This allows the device to run up to one year without exchanging the batteries.

 The schematics and layout files of the PCBs as well as the BOM of the whole device can be found in the corresponding subfolder.